Skip to main content

 • Go to the integration or a script.

-• Right-click it, and select Open integration/script in virtual environnement
+• Right-click it, and select Setup integration/script environment

 Debugging#